Our lives are persistently affected by these wonderful creatures, with over 10.000 different species of birds worldwide.

 4. California condor

-Thousands of California Condors once lived in the wild across the west of the USA and in Mexico.
+Thousands of California Condors once lived in the wild across the western USA and in Mexico.

 3. New Caledonian owlet-nightjar

-According to the World Conservation Union (IUCN), the New Caledonian Owlet Nightjar is facing an extremely high risk of extinction.
+According to the International Union for Conservation of Nature (IUCN), the New Caledonian owlet-nightjar faces an extremely high risk of extinction and is considered one of the rarest birds in the world.

-Only 1 sighting, 3 reports and two specimens held in Liverpool and Italy museums are known.
+Only one confirmed sighting, a few unverified reports, and two preserved museum specimens located in Liverpool and Italy are known to exist.

 2. Giant ibis